All Products

 Background information

-A RAM role is a virtual identity to which permissions to access specific resources can be granted.
-Compared with a RAM user, a RAM role does not have permanent identity credentials, such as a logon password or an AccessKey pair.
-A RAM role can be used only if the role is assumed by a trusted entity.
-After a RAM role is assumed by a trusted entity, the trusted entity can obtain an STS token and use the STS token to access Tablestore as the RAM role.
+A RAM role is a virtual user that can be granted permissions to access specific resources.
+Unlike a RAM user, a RAM role does not have permanent identity credentials such as a logon password or an AccessKey pair.
+Instead, the role must be assumed by a trusted entity, such as a RAM user.
+After the role is successfully assumed, the trusted entity obtains temporary identity credentials in the form of a Security Token Service (STS) token.
+This token can then be used to access Tablestore as the RAM role.

-A RAM role whose trusted entity is an Alibaba Cloud account is used to perform cross-account access and temporary authorization.
-This topic describes how to use temporary access credentials obtained from STS to initiate a request to access Tablestore resources.
-In the examples in this topic, a RAM user assumes a RAM role that belongs to the same Alibaba Cloud account.
+A RAM role whose trusted entity is an Alibaba Cloud account is used to implement cross-account access and temporary authorization.
+This topic uses an example of a RAM user assuming a RAM role in the same Alibaba Cloud account to describe how to use temporary access credentials from STS to access Tablestore resources.

 Procedure

-To use temporary access credentials obtained from STS to access Tablestore, create a RAM role to be assumed by a RAM user.
-The RAM role must have the permissions to access Tablestore.
-Next, create a RAM user that assumes the RAM role to obtain temporary access credentials from STS.
-Then, use the temporary access credentials obtained from STS to initiate a request to access Tablestore resources.
+To use temporary access credentials obtained from STS to access Tablestore, first create a RAM role to be assumed and grant it permissions to access Tablestore.
+Next, create a RAM user to assume the RAM role and obtain temporary access credentials from STS.
+Finally, use the obtained temporary access credentials to initiate requests to access Tablestore resources.

 Step 1: Create a RAM role

-1. Log on to the RAM console by using your Alibaba Cloud account or a RAM user who has administrative rights.
+1. Log on to the RAM console by using an Alibaba Cloud account or a RAM administrator.

 2. In the left-side navigation pane, choose Identities > Roles.
 The Roles page is displayed.

-3. Click Create Role, configure information of the trusted entity, and click OK.
+3. Click Create Role, configure the trusted entity information, and click OK.

 Parameter